ZenkieBear/zenkie-blog/posts/border-radius-and-golden-ratio.md

   title="old radial design"
 ></iframe>

-When our pages became complex, this approach will be cumbersome, sometimes I have to make many modifications to get the desire style.
+When our pages become complex, this approach will be cumbersome, sometimes I have to make many modifications to get the desired style.

 # Golden Ratio to organize border-radius

 I have always wanted a method to establish the size of border-radius for different containers.
-Someday I realized that I could use a ratio to organize the border-radius between parent and childrens elements.
+Someday I realized that I could use a ratio to organize the border-radius between parent and child elements.
 So I tried the [Golden Ratio](https://en.wikipedia.org/wiki/Golden_ratio):

 1. For a known element has a border-radius _N_
 2. Set its children's border-radius with _N × 0.618_.